There’s no doubt, live streaming is the king of the marketing realm.

 A tourist organization also needs a Chinese website

-As in western countries, websites are fundamental to make a brand more reliable.
+As in western countries, websites are fundamental to making a brand more reliable.
 You need this kind of space also to leverage SEO and SEM strategies, that involve forums and search engines.

 In conclusion, if you want to succeed in China you need to use an omnichannel strategy.

-The more you are present online, the more you have chances of being found by your potential consumers.
+The more you are present online, the more you have a chance of being found by your potential consumers.

 … and maybe a digital marketing agency?